Health-Related Resources

 Financial Support — Childcan: After receiving a childhood cancer diagnosis, a family will be referred to Childcan by Children’s Hospital or the Paediatric Oncology Satellite Clinic.
 This allows support to begin right away.
 A package of information and resources is given to each newly diagnosed family.
 The packages include:

-Childcan also has four programs to provide support, including a parking pass program, a family meal voucher program, a family financial assistance program, and a treatment-related travel program.
-Note that the services Childcan provides are for families who have been diagnosed and/or are being treated at Children’s Hospital, LHSC and/or Windsor’s satellite clinic.
+Childcan has four programs to provide support, including a parking program, a family meal voucher program, a family financial assistance program, and a treatment-related travel program.
+Families can self-refer but please note that the services Childcan provides are for families who have been diagnosed and/or are being treated at Children’s Hospital, LHSC and/or Windsor’s satellite clinic.

 For more information, click here.